-Hot-Cell Technician
+- Hot-Cell Technician

-There were about 6,900 jobs for Nuclear Equipment Operation Technician in 2016 (in the United States).
+In the United States, there were 6,900 jobs for Nuclear Equipment Operation Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Equipment Operation Technician.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Nuclear Equipment Operation Technician per year.

 The states with the most job growth for Nuclear Equipment Operation Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.